lesbird/MAME4apple-037b5/README.md

 Using SpriteKit allows for porting to all iOS devices including the AppleTV and tvOS.

-The project is 64-bit compliant and has been tested on iPhone 6s, iPad Air 2, iPad Pro 13 and Apple TV 4th Gen.
+The project is 64-bit compatible and has been tested on iPhone 6s, iPad Air 2, iPad Pro 10.5, 11 & 13 and Apple TV 4th Gen.

 Front end for iOS devices is based on UITableView.
 For tvOS it is a scrolling list of games controlled via an MFi controller.